alastair10/music_library/lib/albums_repository_class_recipe.md

-# {{TABLE NAME}} Model and Repository Classes Design Recipe
+# ALBUMS Model and Repository Classes Design Recipe

-_Copy this recipe template to design and implement Model and Repository classes for a database table._

 ## 1. Design and create the Table